A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 4 quick facts on Taxation

 - There are incentives for small businesses that pay tax.
-After your business is registered, there is still an 18 months tax exempt window for you.
+After registration, there is still an 18 months tax exempt window for you.

 - You can pay taxes yourself without any professional.
-Even though it is advisable to have somebody with proper knowledge of how the system works, anybody can still do it.
+Even though it is advisable to have a professional with proper knowledge of the system on ground, anybody can still do it.
 Research, read and go file your taxes.

 - Compound interest accrues on unpaid tax.
 If your monthly tax is ₦5,000 and you do not pay it throughout the year, by December you owe ₦395,000 and not ₦60,000